S4AI-CornellTech/COFFEE/README.md

-# 3D-Carbon: An Analytical Carbon Modeling Tool for 3D and 2.5D Integrated Circuits
+# COFFEE: A Carbon-Modeling and Optimization Framework for HZO-based FeFET eNVMs

-FeFET-Carbon is a specialized carbon modeling framework designed to enable carbon-aware design space exploration for Ferroelectric FET (FeFET) based logic and memory systems.
+COFFEE is a  carbon modeling framework designed to enable carbon-aware design space exploration for hafnium–zirconium-oxide (HZO) Ferroelectric FET (FeFET) based on chip memory systems.
 Built upon the foundational methodology of ACT, this tool extends the analytical boundaries from standard CMOS to emerging ferroelectric technologies.

-This framework bridges the gap between process-level parameters (e.g., ALD deposition rates, HZO thickness) and architecture-level metrics (e.g., area efficiency, dynamic energy from NVMExplorer), providing a holistic Life Cycle Analysis (LCA) for FeFET hardware.
+This framework bridges the gap between process-level parameters (e.g., ALD deposition rates, HZO thickness) and architecture-level metrics (e.g., area efficiency, dynamic energy from NVMExplorer), providing a holistic Life Cycle Analysis (LCA) for HZO FeFET hardware.